H12345555/LifeExp-by-Country/README.md

 - Standard deviations
 - ANOVA/AOV (Analysis of Variance)
 - 95% Confidence Interval Analysis (95% CI)
-- Tukey HSD was used to identify which country pairs differ significantly
+- Tukey HSD was used to identify which country pairs differ significantly<br>

 ### Visualization Summary and .png files exported: